miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 ## Creating a linear regression model

-Once you upload a spreadsheet dataset into Linear Regression Pro, it can create a linear regression model.
-Linear Regression Pro analyzes the relationships between the selected input and output values to build the model, formula, MSE and R<sup>2</sup>.
+Once you upload a spreadsheet dataset into TrendLine, it can create a linear regression model.
+TrendLine analyzes the relationships between the selected input and output values to build the model, formula, MSE and R<sup>2</sup>.

 **To create a linear regression model**